-38.7.3 How should I annotate code that uses generics?
+39.7.3 How should I annotate code that uses generics?

-Suppose unannotated code contains a type parameter <T>.
-How should you annotate that?
+Suppose unannotated code contains a declaration of a type parameter <T>.
+How should you annotate that declaration?
 This is really a question about Java's generic types, so if you understand Java generics, this question is moot.
 However, Java generics can be hard to understand, so here is a brief explanation of some concrete annotations, using nullness annotations for concreteness.

-<T> Any type argument may be supplied for T.

-It is equivalent to <T extends @Nullable Object>, because @Nullable Object is the top type in the type hierarchy.

-<T extends @Nullable Object> Any type argument may be supplied for T.
+- $\langle T \rangle$ Any type argument may be supplied for T. - It is equivalent to <T extends @Nullable Object>, because @Nullable Object is the top type in the type hierarchy. - <T extends @Nullable Object> Any type argument may be supplied for T.